 - Starting from the Primaries, insist on debate formats that minimize moderator influence and involvement, e.g. Prepared Debates (candidates are provided the questions and are given a set time to prepare their answers before the debate), Townhalls, Lincoln-Douglas, etc. Another worthwhile debate format would be one that allowed the candidates to take in notes and other aids – a Presidential debate is not an exam, and being President is not about rote-memorization.
 Quite apart from minimizing the chances of liberal moderators throwing a lifeline to their prefered candidate (e.g. Candy Crowley) or advancing Democratic lines of attack (e.g. George Stephanopoulos), there are more likely to yield better and more expansive answers, and reveal more of the way the candidates will govern, their information organization and thinking skills, and the quality of the people they surround themselves with.

 - Demonstrate your loyalty and appreciation to the GOP base.
 If you want people to crawl through proverbial field of broken glass to vote for you, you need to show that this is not a one-way relationship.
-For too long, Republicans seeking office and their operatives respond with silence as Republican voters (and entire Republican leaning demographics) are cast as racists, sexists, anti-environment, religious bigots, etc. on a daily basis.
+For too long, Republicans seeking office and their operatives respond with silence as Republican voters (and entire Republican leaning demographics) are cast as racists, sexists, anti-environment, religious bigots, etc. on a daily basis – a real live example is Greg Walden (R-OR), silently sitting by as his party is slandered by his Democrat counterpart.
 This needs to change – you and your spokesmen should be quick to loudly challenge any negative portrayal of Republican voters in print, broadcast and online.
 For example, the perennial storyline that racism explains why Southerners vote Republican should be combated at every turn.
 In other words, defend the Tea Party, defend the South, defend evangelicals, defend the married, the small business owner, the military, etc. – show that you appreciate them and they will open their wallets, man the phone banks and walk the precincts for you.
 In line with this, you should take care not to join the rush to condemn a fellow Republican because of some gaffe or alleged wrongdoing – it does you no harm to say that you will look into the supposed “controversy” and make a statement as necessary after you have verified events for your self.
 While your consultants will almost certainly advise you to either follow the crowd or avoid the issue at all costs, there is an advantage to deciding to stand up for your fellow Republican – your fellow Republicans will stand up for you.

 - Make the Democrats’ glitterati base of support a liability and the GOP’s support in the military an asset.
 One of the many errors in judgement made by the Romney campaign was the failure to capitalize on Hollywood celebrities’ open support of Obama as was done by the 2004 campaign of George W. Bush against John Kerry.
 Instead of responding to Kerry Washington and George Clooney with giving prime time space to Clint Eastwood in a baffling (and pathetic) bid to show that Mitt Romney did not entirely lack celebrity friends in Hollywood, the Romney campaign could have responded with ads featuring Generals Tommy Franks and Peter Pace … or responded to Anna Wintour with an ad featuring a mechanic and pastry shop owner – typical everyday folks.
 The extent of the Romney Campaign’s failure is demonstrated by the fact that even though the majority of the nation’s wealthiest ZIP codes, the majority of Wall Street donations, the majority of billionaires’ cash all went to Obama, the Obama campaign was extremely successful in labeling Romney as being “for the rich.”
 This, despite the ubiquitous breathless reports of Obama’s celebrity studded $20,000/plate fundraising dinners and campaign events all over the country.